Orange-OpenSource/ouds-ios/OUDS/Core/OUDS/Sources/_OUDS.docc/GettingStarted.md

 # Getting Started with OUDS

-How to add the package as dependency, import libraries and use theme.
+How to add the package as dependency, import libraries and use theme for your apps.

 ## Integrate OUDS

 ### Use Swift Package Manager

 If you want to add the iOS library of **Orange Unified Design System**, you need to add our _Swift Package_ into your project.
-To do that, add a new _package dependency_ to your _Xcode_ project by refering to it with `https://github.com/Orange-OpenSource/ouds-ios`.
+To do that, add a new _package dependency_ to your _Xcode_ project by refering to it with `github.com/Orange-OpenSource/ouds-ios`.
 You are free to choose wether or not you want a branch or a specific tag, pick the solution you want.

 You can [refer to the wiki](https://github.com/Orange-OpenSource/ouds-ios/wiki/50-%E2%80%90-About-versions,-releases-and-builds) for more details about versions, releases and tags.
 You can find release tags (e.g. *0.8.0*) and release candidates tags (e.g. *0.8..0-rc1*).